aehrc/pathling/site/docs/import.md

 interface.

-This operation allows FHIR R4 data to be imported into the server, making it available for query via other operations such as [aggregate](./aggregate.html).
+This operation allows FHIR R4 data to be imported into the server, making it available for query via other operations such as [search](./search.html) and [aggregate](./aggregate.html).
 This operation accepts the [NDJSON](http://ndjson.org/) format, and links to retrieve that data are provided rather that sending the data inline within the request itself.
 This is to allow for large data sets to be imported efficiently.

 Currently Pathling supports retrieval of NDJSON files from [Amazon S3](https://aws.amazon.com/s3/) (`s3://`),